change-metrics/lentille/README.md

 In the `.github/workflows/haskell.yml` ensure to set the Monocle checkout ref at the right dependent PR.

-#### Locally

-Ensure to have a checkout of change-metrics/monocle in the lentille's parent directory.

-In `cabal.project`, add `../monocle/haskell/` to the list of packages and comment the `source-repository-package` of Monocle.

 ## Run a crawler

 Prior to run a crawler, you need to ensure that a crawler entry is defined in the Monocle